lyteword/kjv/psalms/psalm-44.md

 # Psalm 44

-<sup>1</sup> To the chief Musician for the sons of Korah, Maschil.
-We have heard with our ears, O God, our fathers have told us, what work thou didst in their days, in the times of old.
+<sup>1</sup> We have heard with our ears, O God, our fathers have told us, *what* work thou didst in their days, in the times of old.

-<sup>2</sup> How thou didst drive out the heathen with thy hand, and plantedst them; how thou didst afflict the people, and cast them out.
+<sup>2</sup> *How* thou didst drive out the heathen with thy hand, and plantedst them; *how* thou didst afflict the people, and cast them out.

 <sup>3</sup> For they got not the land in possession by their own sword, neither did their own arm save them: but thy right hand, and thine arm, and the light of thy countenance, because thou hadst a favour unto them.